physhik/Study-of-David-Mackay-s-book-/README.md

 <img src="https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/HMC.png" width="400">
 </p>

 I would not display all the figures I obtained.
 You can find more pictures and python code in the [ipython notebook link](https://github.com/physhik/Study-of-David-Mackay-s-book-/blob/master/HMC.ipynb).
 They dramatically strengthen the efficiency of the sampling.
+The long narrow ellipse is a contour plot of the 2 dimensional probability density function.
+Look how fast the points at (-1,1) converges inside the ellipse.
+Much less random than random walk.

 #### Gibbs sampling and over-relaxation